marquettelearningcenter/website/content/board-of-directors/_index.md

       January of 2019.
 She was a Lead Teacher in one of the Infant/Toddler rooms for 3 years before becoming Assistant Director in 2022.
 Brandi has 8 years of experience working in childcare.
-Brandi and her husband, Jake, reside in Marquette with their four children; Gracie, MacKenzie, Liam and Jaycie.
+Brandi and her husband, Jake, reside in Marquette with their four children; Gracie, MaKenzie, Liam and Jaycie.
       "
     image: /uploads/image0-5-.jpeg
 ---